• Skip to primary navigation

 Whisk all of the ingredients in a bowl until they’re smooth; starting with 3 tablespoons of water, then add any additional tablespoons of water depending on your desired consistency.
 If I’m using it as a dip I keep the sauce a little thicker, if I’m using it as dressing I’ll thin it out more.
 Now that’s super easy!

-ingredients for spicy peanut sauce in a bowl
+Whisked ingredients for peanut sauce in a glass bowl.

 • Use it with vegan peanut noodles